(NEW) For Java 5+ for with pre-built Windows support

 Currently in early beta (code is usable but is only at the first stable point of a significant refactoring and restructuring exercise) is a rework of the UI to use the now long established Java Swing UI widget set.
 With broadband now widespread, keeping to the <3Mb Java 1.1 run-time is less of a constraint than it was around the turn of the millennium.

-The Beta 2 of CTCJava 2.0 release is a 7-zip format archive.
+The Beta 2 of CTCJava 2.0 release.
 The main feature of this release is simply the replacement of the UI widgets with Java Swing components; and the start of a rework of the way in which multiple open files are managed.

 The release archive contains a 7-zip archive with detached signature; within that 4 other such archives, each containing a file and its detached signature.
 The files in the innermost archives, the ones with accompanying signature, are:

 - CTCJava.jar — the compiled file including icons (Both the “Dean's icons” set used before, and the preferred Tango Project set).

 - ctcjlib.dll — version 2.3.2192.30638; modified from the previous version to take into account changes in the names of classes and methods in the Java code